This page shares issues that users have run into and how they were resolved. Hopefully this will help to solves issues for others.

-If your network is configured correctly, but you still have no telemetry, we need to make sure that MAVProxy is running on the companion computer and that the Pixhawk and the Raspberry Pi are communicating.
-Please note that the Pixhawk must be connected to the companion computer before the companion computer is powered on.
-The MAVProxy process is started at boot, and if the Pixhawk is not connected at this point the MAVProxy process will exit until the companion computer is rebooted.
+If your network is configured correctly, but you still have no telemetry, we need to make sure that MAVProxy is running on the companion computer and that the autopilot and MAVProxy are communicating.

 screen -r mavproxy

-Mavproxy and the Pixhawk are working correctly if the output contains something like this:
+If Mavproxy and the autopilot are working correctly, the output should contain something like this:

 APM: ArduSub V3.4 (422c10cf) APM: PX4: 96a4c296 NuttX: 580f5354 APM: Frame: ROV_VECTORED_FRAME APM: PX4v2 0048003B 3135510C 35333436 Received 608 parameters Saved 608 parameters to mav.parm